 Database migration system

 The database migration system is at the core of database migration.
 The system executes the actual data extraction from the source databases, transports the data to the target databases, and optionally modifies the data during transit.
-This section discusses the basic database migration system functionality in general.
+This section discusses the basic database migration system features in general.
 Examples of database migration systems include Database Migration Service, Striim, Debezium, tcVision and Cloud Data Fusion.

 Data migration process